SNUG (special needs unlimited group)

 - Aim to create a relaxed environment for families to build on their strengths and develop friendships with others in similar situations.

 - Are held 4 times every year in the Hunter area of NSW between September and May.

 - Accommodate approximately five families at a time.

-The SNUG Program received an Honourable Mention at a recent international award ceremony - the 2011 Community-Campus Partnerships for Health (CCPH) Annual Award.
-This award recognises outstanding collaborations between universities and communities worldwide, with the aim of supporting and encouraging community well-being.
+The SNUG Program received an Honourable Mention at the 2011 Community-Campus Partnerships for Health (CCPH) Annual Award.
+This award recognises outstanding collaborations between universities and communities worldwide, which support and encourage community well-being

 The retreats host families who have a child with a rare health condition at a residential camp in the Hunter area of NSW.

 At the retreat, families can access Newcastle based specialist dental, neurological and other specialised medical care.